 - A "Market Directive" setting forth the rules and principles to be applied in the Market is approved at first by the Bank Board of Directors, and discussed with the Capital Markets Board, and then enters into force upon the approval of the Capital Markets Board.
 (In the equity and debt securities markets, it is also negotiated with the CBRT and the approval of the CBRT is obtained.
 Hence, it is controlled in terms of its compliance and consistency with the primary and secondary arrangements are by the related authority.
-The Directives are announced to the system participants and the public on our Bank's website (in Turkish and English). - The "Market Procedure" containing the principles and procedures the functioning and practices within the framework of the rules and principles specified in the Istanbul Clearing, Settlement and Custody Bank Inc. Central Counterparty Regulation and the relevant Market Directive is firstly controlled by the Internal Control and Compliance Unit and then enters into force after it is submitted to and approved by the Bank General Manager; it is submitted to the Board of Directors for information and announced to system participants and the public on our Bank's website (in Turkish and English). - Before the "Membership Agreement" is signed with the members, the "Pre-Agreement Information Form" highlighting the issues detailing our Bank's general transaction conditions of indispensable nature with regard to the parts of the system rules that directly concern the participants is sent to the members.
-In the said form, it is stated that participants can conduct their legal and financial assessments and express their opinions before the signing of the agreement.
+The Directives are announced to the system-wide and public after the Internal Control and Compliance Unit's audit, in the information of the Headquarters, after the training to be submitted to the Board of Directors to be submitted for approval, and on Bank's website (in Turkish and English). - The "Market Procedure" containing the principles and procedures the functioning and practices within the framework of the rules and principles specified in the İstanbul Takas ve Saklama Bankası A.Ş.
+Central Counterparty Regulation and the relevant Market Directive is firstly controlled by the

+Internal Control and Compliance Unit and then enters into force after it is submitted to and approved by the Bank General Manager; it is submitted to the Board of Directors for information and announced to system participants and the public on our Bank's website (in Turkish and English).

+- Before the "Membership Agreement" is signed with the members, the "Pre-Agreement Information Form" highlighting the issues detailing Bank's general transaction conditions of indispensable nature with regard to the parts of the system rules that directly concern the participants is sent to the members.
+In the form, it is stated that the member can express an opinion on the contract before the signing and in the final evaluation evaluation.
 (In the equity and debt securities markets, it is also negotiated with the CBRT and the approval of the CBRT is obtained.)
-Where necessary, detailed explanations are offered to members via General Letters and Announcements with regard to how the regulations and arrangements specified in the Market Directive and Procedure are to be applied down to the lowest level.
-The agreements to be signed with the Stock Exchanges to which services are to be provided are subject to the approval of the Capital Markets Board pursuant to article 23 of the General Regulation on the Establishment and Operating Principles of Central Clearing and Settlement Institutions and article 5 of Istanbul Clearing, Settlement and Custody Bank Inc. Central Clearing and Settlement Regulation.

-• Customer satisfaction surveys are held every year and, in such surveys, members are asked to assess whether the rules, procedures and agreements were clear and understandable or not.
+Where necessary, detailed explanations are offered to members via General Letters and Announcements with regard to how the regulations and arrangements specified in the Market Directive and Procedure are to be applied down to the lowest level. - The agreements to be signed with the Stock Exchanges to which services are to be provided are subject to the approval of the Capital Markets Board pursuant to article 23 of the General Regulation on the Establishment and Operating Principles of Central Clearing and Settlement Institutions and article 5 of Istanbul Takas ve Saklama Bankası A.Ş..
+Central Clearing and Settlement Regulation. - Customer satisfaction surveys are held every year and, in such surveys, members are asked to assess whether the rules, procedures and agreements were clear and understandable or not.